davesnx/query-json/README.md

 #### More examples

-Check out [docs/examples.md](./docs/examples.md) for a walkthrough of common use cases.
+Check out our simple tests [./test/Test_runtime.ml](./test/Test_runtime.ml) for a walkthrough of common use cases, or check our [./test/Test_program.ml](./test/Test_program.ml) for entire programs in jqlang.

 ## Performance